tripleonard/todo-mysql/README.md

 	mysql> use todo;

-Operators are used for sorting
+Suggested operators are used for filtering

 	@ - Context
 	# - Project